-Meanwhile, Belgrade’s Nikola Tesla Airport reopened for commercial flights on 18 May after just over two months with passengers expected to wear masks, thoroughly wash hands and advised to arrive at least three hours before departure.
+Meanwhile, Belgrade’s Nikola Tesla Airport reopened for commercial flights on 18 May after two months with passengers expected to wear masks, thoroughly wash hands and advised to arrive at least three hours before departure.

 For Serbians coming back to the country, the Serbian government decided at its 14 May session that “Serbian citizens may enter the country and move without limitations with a negative PCR test for the coronavirus, not older than 72 hours.
 If a Serbian citizen enters Serbia without the test, they are obliged to spend 14 days in self-isolation.”

 It was added that, during self-isolation, citizens may perform the test in one of the reference laboratories in the country and, if the test is negative, end self-isolation.

 When it comes to the country’s parliamentary elections, Serbian President Aleksandar Vučić said on 4 May these would be held on 21 June.
 Elections were originally scheduled for 26 April, but were postponed because of the pandemic and the state of emergency.